 What types of apartments have large windows?

-Older apartment buildings (generally pre-1975) tend to have fewer and smaller windows.
+Older apartment buildings (generally pre-1975) tend to have smaller windows.
 This can make the space feel dark and uninviting.
-The same is true for even new apartment buildings that were built on a budget or poorly built.
+The same is true for even new apartment buildings that were built on a budget or poorly constructed.

-On the other hand, an apartment with large, floor-to-ceiling windows or large floor-to-ceiling balcony sliding doors lets in a tremendous amount of sunlight and makes a huge difference to your overall living experience.
-Of course depending on the direction your apartment faces, as well as exterior factors (such as other buildings blocking), you may get more or less sunlight in your apartment.
+On the other hand, an apartment with large, floor-to-ceiling windows or large floor-to-ceiling balcony sliding doors lets in a tremendous amount of sunlight.
+Depending on the direction your apartment faces, as well as exterior factors (such as other buildings blocking), you may get more or less sunlight in your apartment.

 What are the benefits of large windows in an apartment?

-You cannot overlook the importance of natural sunlight in an apartment – providing you with a better quality of life and enhanced interiors, including:
+You cannot overlook the importance of natural sunlight in an apartment.
+It provides you with a better quality of life and enhanced interiors, including:

-- Natural light instantly transforms the aesthetics of a room by bringing out design features and textures that are otherwise overlooked.
+- Sunlight instantly transforms the aesthetics of a room by bringing out design features and textures.

-- Sunlight can have a positive impact on mental and physical health, making you feel relaxed, happy, and productive.
+- It has a positive impact on mental and physical health, making you feel relaxed, happy, and productive.

 How to find apartments with large windows?